kfutak/kfutak.github.io/README.md

 **01/23/2025** Today I worked on the gallery page, which is based on this [tutorial](https://www.youtube.com/watch?v=uu0lOX6Ot3s&ab_channel=BroCode).
 I also created a to-do list (see below).

+**01/24/2025** Today I mainly worked on fixing up index.html and my stylesheet.
+I tried to use more specific tags and add more comments in.

 ## What I Used to Make the Project
 - GitHub, Visual Studio Code
 - Chocolatey, Node.js (+npm), Vue.js